Charcoal stoves are essential if planning to live off the grid. They are used for cooking and heating the house.

 Find And Cut The Wood

 You have to find the right type of wood, depending on the type of charcoal you want to make.
-Lump charcoal is the most common, but you can also consider briquettes.
+Lump charcoal is the most common, however, you can also consider briquettes.
 What is the difference?

 For lump charcoal, you will need hardwoods such as oak, hickory, beech, and others.
 The formed charcoal is characterized by irregular shapes.

-The burn time depends on the sizes of the lumps, and they can burn less evenly.
+The burn time depends on the sizes of the lumps and they can burn less evenly.